neondatabase/website/content/guides/directus-cms.md

 Using a serverless Postgres database powered by Neon lets you scale compute resources down to zero, which helps you save on compute costs.

 To get started, go to the [Neon console](https://console.neon.tech/app/projects) and create a project.
-You will then be presented with a dialog that provides a connection string of your database.
-You will be using the connection string to connect Directus CMS instance to your Postgres database.
+You will then be presented with a dialog that provides a connection string for your database.
+You will be using the connection string to connect the Directus CMS instance to your Postgres database.

 ## Setting up Directus locally with Postgres